isomerpages/nlb-mobile-guide/_get-started-with/library-membership-and-mylibrary-id.md

 </ul>
 <p>Do note that:</p>
 <ul>
 <li>If your child is a PR and a student at a MOE school, he/she is eligible for a waiver on the one-time registration fee.
-To receive the waiver, sign up for library membership <b>at the libraries</b> instead of online.
+To receive the waiver, sign up for library membership by <strong>approaching a staff member at any library</strong> instead of online.
 <ul>
 <li>If you have more than one child, you can choose to register just one child or all your children at the same time.</li>
 </ul>